-Thank you for taking the time to learn about the training and certification we offer to those interested in officiating Life Celebrations.
+Thank you for taking the time to learn about licensing and certification with Celebrating Life Ministries.
 There are Provincial Government requirements as well as the requirements of our organization.
-If you have been on a journey to discover how to become licensed to perform wedding ceremonies in Ontario you know that it is not an easy process.
-Nor should it be!
-There is no such thing as being ordained and licensed online.
+If you have been on a journey to discover how to become licensed to perform wedding ceremonies in Ontario you know that it is not an easy process, nor should it be!
+There is no such thing as a legal, government recognized online ordination.
 Although some organizations say it is possible, it is not.
 Read this excerpt directly from the Provincial Website;

 Who is Allowed to Perform Marriages in Ontario